Aiven-Labs/workshop-multimodal-search-CLIP-OpenSearch/README.md

 The next page should show the fields in the `photos` index, including `image_url` and `embedding`.

-From the 3 lines menu, choose **Discover** and it should show `photos` selected.
+From the three lines menu, choose **Discover** and it should show `photos` selected.
 After a moment it should show the `_source` entries for the index - all the index entries.

 ## Part 4.
 Search for images